hannahmao95/Hannah-Mao/challenge/README.md

 There is a csv file that keeps a record of n order details for orders made at an online shopping website.
 The file has a .csv extension.

-Each line contains a single record with the following column, in order:
+Each line contains a single record with the following column, in order:<br />
--Id of the order placed
+-Id of the order placed<br />
--Area where the order was delivered
+-Area where the order was delivered<br />
--Name of the product
+-Name of the product<br />
--Quantity of the product delivered in that order -Brand of the ordered product
+-Quantity of the product delivered in that order<br />
+-Brand of the ordered product<br />

 Example:<br />
 ID944806,Willard Vista,Intelligent Copper,3,Hilll-Gorczany<br />